-Recognise Colours, There are tabs along the bottom of the app for other uses and it also has a handy tab at the bottom called colour, so it will recognise and speak the colours it sees, this is also a great feature and it works a lot better and a lot quicker over other apps I’ve tried!
+Recognise Colours, There are tabs along the bottom of the app for other uses and it also has a handy tab at the bottom called colour.
+It will recognise and speak the colours it sees.
+This is also a great feature and it works a lot better and a lot quicker over other apps I’ve tried!
 Really great addition to this.
-(Although the app can tell up to 954 colors, this can be simplified to a few through the settings tab if you are unfamiliar with some of these color names.)
+(Although the app can tell up to 954 colours, this can be simplified to a few through the settings tab if you are unfamiliar with some of these colour names.)

 This app though works really well considering it’s realtime, it literally reads out what it is seeing as you move the iPad – I was amazed by how good it was!

 Teach it to recognise, You can also teach it to recognise.
 I was trying to scan a £5 banknote to test how extensive the database of objects might be, it did recognise it was a banknote, but not what denomination which would be very useful.
 If it doesn’t recognise exactly what it is you can “teach Aipoly”.
 There is a pencil icon on the right side and you can then take a photograph of the item it isn’t recognising and then type in what this item is.
 If you are using the app to help someone or show them.
 It is a great way to help build up their database of items.[Note that there is a slight glitch here, when you do enter the text, the text area is hidden, so you can’t see what you are typing.
 You need to drag the whole thing back down on itself to be able to view that.
 This is a glitch and I got locked into that screen.
 Unfortunately, it may be related to having Voice Over enabled on the iPad (rather than through the app) because when I turned off Voice Over I could then get out of that screen again.]